Robinson (Lake District): Geology

 Robinson's summit area is composed of rocks of the Buttermere Formation.
 This is an olistostrome of disrupted, sheared and folded mudstone, siltstone and sandstone.
 West and north east of the summit are outcroppings of the Robinson Member.
 This comprises large olistoliths of greywacke sandstone, with interbedded mudstone and siltstone.
 The southern flanks are a large area of landslip.

 There has been considerable mining activity in the vicinity, particularly at the Goldscope Mine, but this has all taken place beneath the slopes of neighbouring Hindscarth.
 The remains of a small reservoir can still be seen in Little Dale.
 Robinson itself has a pair of short levels driven for lead, near to the south east corner of Buttermere lake.
 They appear not to have progressed beyond trials.

-The mysterious Hackney Holes are now interpreted as the source of the largest 'rock slope failure' in the Lake District (1.3 sq. km.), where most of the Buttermere-Gatesgarthdale trough wall has deformed and bulged downslope, leaving open trenches (the Holes) or, across the Little Dale col, a chevron pattern of short steep scarps; midslope, there are bold antiscarps (uphill-facing scarplets), a classic indicator.
+The mysterious Hackney Holes are now interpreted as the source of the largest 'rock slope failure' in the Lake District (1.3 km2), where most of the Buttermere-Gatesgarthdale trough wall has deformed and bulged downslope, leaving open trenches (the Holes) or, across the Little Dale col, a chevron pattern of short steep scarps; midslope, there are bold antiscarps (uphill-facing scarplets), a classic indicator.
 Littledale Edge marks the beheading of the original dale by the more vigorous Buttermere valley, fed by ice escaping through Honister Pass from Borrowdale.
 This geologically recent deep incision has destabilised the slope.